fnproject/tutorials/grafana/README.md

 * `fn_span_agent_submit_app_duration_seconds`
 * `fn_span_agent_submit_global_duration_seconds`

 These operations all correspond to the time taken to execute a function.
-They represent the same operation, but the first has labels `fn_appname` and `fn_path` set to the application and route (path), the second has just the `fn_appname` label set, and the third has no labels.
+They represent the same operation, but the first has labels `fn_path` and `fn_appname` set to the route/path and application, the second has just the `fn_appname` label set, and the third has no labels.
 This makes it easier to construct Prometheus queries by removing the need to sum values across label values.

 The following metrics relate to more internal operations.
-These all have the labels `fn_appname` and `fn_path` set to the application and route (path).
+These all have the labels `fn_path` and `fn_appname` set to the route/path and application.

 * `fn_span_agent_call_end_duration_seconds`
 * `fn_span_agent_call_start_duration_seconds`